PlaceOS/docs/tutorial/backend/failure-domains.md

 ## Points of failure

-### Etcd Failure
+### etcd Failure

-Etcd is used by API and Core to determine the addresses of running Core services.
+etcd is used by API and Core to determine the addresses of running Core services.
 As well as to determine where a module is executing in a cluster.

   * Some drivers may not function as the API won't be able to reach them